Veteran's Administration Mortgage Loan Guaranty

 And again, Servicemembers and Veterans are strongly urged to contact several lenders because terms may vary.

 Request a Certificate of Eligibility for VA Home Loan Benefits

-It is possible, actually preferred, to obtain a Certificate of Eligibility from your mortgage lender.
-If you are ultimately approved for a loan, allow the vendor you choose from the form above to do the leg work for you.
-Most lenders have access to the Automated Certificate of Eligibility (ACE) system.
-ACE is Internet based, and the application can establish eligibility and issue an online Certificate of Eligibility in a matter of seconds.
+It is possible, actually preferred, to obtain a Certificate of Eligibility through your mortgage lender.
+If you are ultimately approved for a loan, allow the vendor you choose do the leg work for you.
+Most, if not all credible lenders have access to the Automated Certificate of Eligibility (ACE) system.
+ACE is Internet based, and the application can establish eligibility and issue an Online Certificate of Eligibility in a matter of seconds.